 A Man and His Fees

 Typically, Investment Advisors are compensated in the form of hourly fees, flat fees from financial planning, trade commissions, and assets under management (AUM) fees.
 This all depends on what type of contract or service you signed up for.
 So let’s say you walk into an advisory office for a one-time financial plan, just to get a handle on your entire situation.
 The Advisors charges you a conservative $500 fee or $125/hour for a half day of work.
 He offers some basic suggestions about rolling your old 401(k) over, diversifying your portfolio, and setting up a 529 Plan for your child’s education along with giving you a breakdown of your own financial security.
+All such numbers can be mind-numbing, if gone about for a long time.
+Hence, using platforms which calculate the number of bids/ask volume prove to be a respite from the monotonous work.
+You can use this elaborate calculator here: learn about NinjaTrader Platform.

 After much talk, you agree to allow him to actively manage your assets for a fee of 1% (common) of your total AUM.
 Once all the paperwork is processed a few days later your $100,000* nest egg is safely in the hands of a licensed professional.
 Phew!
 You can sleep again.
 Or can you…